 Your focus after gaining your initial licences is to improve your employment prospects.
 Use your time constructively:

 - Use spare time to study and gain more advanced licences.

 - I suggest that it is not in your best interests to spend time in other aviation trades (cabin attendant, ground ops or customer service) at the expense of gaining flying experience.

-Do NOT join the air force to learn to fly for no charge, for this most remarkable flying comes at a great lifestyle cost.
+Do NOT join the Military (Army, Navy, Air Force, Marines) to learn to fly for no charge, for this most remarkable flying comes at a great lifestyle cost.